elenischmitt/technical-resume/_includes/about.md

-I am student and soon-to-be developer currently based in Tulsa, Oklahoma.
+I am a development analyst currently based in Tulsa, Oklahoma.